espocrm/documentation/docs/user-guide/text-search.md

 Full-text search is also applied when you search in the list view.
 Though it can be skipped for some search queries.
 Yet, it's possible to force a full-text usage by prepending `ft:` to the search query.

-For InnoDB tables the following operators are available:
+The following operators are available:

 * `+` A leading plus sign indicates that this word must be present.
 * `-` A leading minus sign indicates that this word must not be present.